Massive Uncoordinated Multiple Access for Beyond 5G: Introduction

 The remaining of the paper is organized as follows.
 Section \ref{sec:sm} introduces the system model.
-Section \ref{sec:actyb12} describes the proposed \ac{iot} device identification algorithms and presents their analytical performance evaluation.
+Section \ref{sec:actyb12} describes the proposed \ac{iot} DI algorithms and presents their analytical performance evaluation.
 In Section \ref{sec:sm00000m}, the data detection problem is discussed, and the nonlinear \ac{2mc}-\ac{mud} algorithm is proposed.
+An extension to multiple receive antennas is discussed in \ref{mimo_dsi}.
 Simulation results are provided in Section \ref{nn:iop}, and conclusions are drawn in Section \ref{sec:conclude}.